Back to Field Notes

 ]

-On paper, its elegant.
-You get surgical precision (including arrays), and even a test op that can act like an in-band "only apply if unchanged" guard.
+On paper, it's elegant.
+You get surgical precision (including arrays) and even a test op that can act like an in-band "only apply if unchanged" guard.

 We used a System.Text.Json-friendly JSON Patch library (to avoid pulling Newtonsoft into our gateway).